serra/bball/site/pages/downloads.rst

+.. _downloads:

 Downloads
 =========

-For the Excel- and spreadsheet geeks:

- * `Excel file, configured to download stats </stats/analysis.xlsx>`_ (note: assumes a European locale)
+For the Excel geeks we provide `Excel files, configured to download stats </stats/excel/>`_ (note: assumes a European locale)
- * `Publicly visible Google spreadsheet <https://docs.google.com/spreadsheet/ccc?key=0ApXo0exfZJzddDlCemxmeFI4NHBCNHhPSWtpTzJDMUE&usp=sharing>`_
-   (note: this might take a significant amount of time to load)

 For the R- and raw data geeks:

  * `Dump of advanced stats, updated regularly </stats>`_